European foreign policy of the Chamberlain ministry: Fall and resignation

-After the debacle of the British expedition to Norway, Chamberlain found himself under siege in the House of Commons.
+Following the debacle of the British expedition to Norway, Chamberlain found himself under siege in the House of Commons.
 During the Norway Debate of 7 May, Leo Amery, who had been one of Chamberlain's personal friends, delivered a devastating indictment of Chamberlain's conduct of the war.
 In concluding his speech, he quoted the words of Oliver Cromwell to the Rump Parliament:

 When the vote came the next day, over 40 government backbenchers voted against the government, and many more abstained.
 Although the government won the vote, Chamberlain would clearly have to meet the charges brought against him.
 He initially tried to bolster his government by offering to appoint some prominent Conservative rebels and to sacrifice some unpopular ministers, but demands for an all-party coalition government grew louder.
 Chamberlain set about investigating whether or not he could persuade the Labour Party to serve under him and, if not, who should succeed him.

 Two obvious successors soon emerged: Lord Halifax, who was then Foreign Minister, and Winston Churchill.
 Halifax would have proved acceptable to almost everyone but was deeply reluctant to accept, arguing that it was impossible for a member of the House of Lords to lead an effective government.
 Over the next 24 hours, Chamberlain explored the situation further.
 That afternoon, he met with Halifax, Churchill and Margesson, who determined that if Labour declined to serve under Chamberlain, Churchill would have to try to form a government.
 Labour leaders Clement Attlee and Arthur Greenwood were unable to commit their party and agreed to put two questions to the next day's meeting of the National Executive Committee.
 Would they join an all-party government under Chamberlain?
 If not, would they join an all-party government under "someone else"?

 The next day, Germany invaded the Netherlands, Belgium and France.
 At first, Chamberlain believed that it was best for him to remain in office for the duration of the crisis, but opposition to his continued premiership was such that at a meeting of the War Cabinet, Lord Privy Seal Sir Kingsley Wood told him clearly that it was time to form an all-party government.
 Soon afterwards, a response came from the Labour National Executive.
 It would not serve with Chamberlain but would serve with someone else.
 On the evening of 10 May 1940, Chamberlain tendered his resignation to the King and formally recommended Churchill as his successor.